Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Introduction

 The structure of the paper is as follows.
 In Section \ref{sec:orbmack}, we develop the theory of epiorbital categories and their Mackey functors, culminating in the statement and proof of our version, Theorem \ref{thm:ac}, of the Arone-Ching comonadicity theorem \cite[Theorem 3.13]{AC15}.
 In Section \ref{sec:strat}, we define stratified stable $\iy$-categories (Definition \ref{def:strat}) and give several examples, then state and prove the classification of objects of a stratified stable $\iy$-category (Theorem \ref{strat}), in effect giving a description of the category of coalgebras for the comonad of Section \ref{sec:orbmack}.
-We unpack the implications of our theorem for $C_p$-spectra and $C_{p^2}$-spectra in detail in Examples \ref{exa:Cp} and \ref{exa:Cp2}).
-Finally, in the short Section \ref{sec:knlo}, we prove a strong and general tom Dieck splitting theorem, Theorem \ref{thm:knlo}, for Mackey functors valued in $K(n)$-local spectra, recovering a result of Kuhn \cite{Kuh04a} on functor calculus.
+We unpack the implications of our theorem for $C_p$-spectra in detail in Examples \ref{exa:Cp}, obtaining the classical description of $C_p$-spectra via the Tate fracture square.
+Finally, in the short Section \ref{sec:knlo}, we prove a strong and general splitting theorem reminiscent of the tom Dieck splitting, Theorem \ref{thm:knlo}, for Mackey functors valued in $K(n)$-local spectra, recovering a result of Kuhn \cite{Kuh04a} on functor calculus.
 We believe the $G$-spectrum case of this theorem to be new.

 This project has benefited from conversations with Greg Arone, Clark Barwick, Michael Ching, Jacob Lurie, Randy McCarthy and Tomer Schlank.
 A significant part of the impetus for the paper came from a question posed by Mike Hopkins to Clark Barwick.
 We thank Clark Barwick for emphasizing the importance of the nonabelian derived category and describing how to deduce Theorem \ref{thm1} from Lemma \ref{thm1DA}.
+We thank David Ayala, Aaron Mazel-Gee and Nick Rozenblyum for pointing out an erroneous hypothesis in Definition \ref{def:strat}.
 Finally, we wish to thank all of the participants of the Bourbon Seminar for generating and sustaining an environment of such productivity week after week.